Share this to:

 Guns & Dementia

-Two things are true about elderly Americans: they are the most likely citizens to own a gun and the most likely patients to have dementia.
-How great a danger does this really pose?
-What should be done about it?
+Elderly Americans are the most likely citizens to own a gun AND the most likely patients to have dementia.
+How great is the danger?
+What should be done?
+(Video+Article)

 In the United States the debate around gun ownership often focuses on teenagers; however, research shows that elderly Americans are the most likely to own a gun.
 They are also the segment of the population most likely to have Alzheimer’s and other forms of dementia.